tobeybill/TISATAFL/report/Report.md

 This study examines the impact of CEO and Director compensation on firm performance.
 We conducted a regression analysis on a set of determinants derived from academic literature regarding C-suite and Director compensation to determine over or underpayment of these individuals.
 Our four cases of analysis and hypotheses for them are:

-1. **Both CEOs and directors are overcompensated:** Firm performance will suffer due to backscratching and underperforming executives
+1. **Both CEO and directors are overcompensated:** Firm performance will suffer due to backscratching and underperforming executives

 2. **The CEO is overcompensated and directors are undercompensated:** Firm performance will excel due to a more qualified CEO and strong influence over the board of directors

 3. **The CEO is undercompensated and directors are overcompensated:** Firm performance will suffer because the directors are self-serving and less motivated to replace the CEO in fear of losing their compensation

-4. **Both CEOs and directors are undercompensated:** Firm performance will excel due to strong firm governance, which prevents overcompensation
+4. **Both CEO and directors are undercompensated:** Firm performance will excel due to strong firm governance, which prevents overcompensation